Unseen Lands

 Choose one below when you are ready.
 What you change will stay changed.
 What you leave untouched may not remain as you expect.

-Shadows of the Northreach Glen
+The Shadows of Northreach Glen

-The Shadows of the Northreach Glen
+The Shadows of Northreach Glen

 Old stones.
 Older vows.
 A valley that measures the living by what they choose to remember, and what they choose to leave unnamed.